Gha7/Steam_EDA/Proposal.md

 - Jupyter notebook
 - Libraries(Pandas,Numpy,matplotlib,seaborn)
 # Questions:
-1. What are the most games that has the highest positive ratings?
+1. in the last 5 years, what are the most games that has the highest positive ratings?
 2. What are the most genres based on the number of owners?
 3. Does the game affect the number of owners if it's a Single-Player or Multi-Player?
 4. Does the game, if it's free or paid, affect on the number of owners?